• Skip to primary navigation

 Cost: 3,000 yen/adult, 1,320 yen/child

 Ultimately when looking at the Nara Bus Pass and Nara Sightseeing Bus it all depends on two things.
-The first being what kind of way you want to travel.
+The first is what kind of way you want to travel.
 With the Nara Bus Pass, you’ll have more freedom to visit places on your own for whatever amount of time, but you will have to plan accordingly with bus timetables.

 With the Nara Sightseeing Bus, you’ll be able to hop on and go to places with a tour group which means less planning timewise, but you won’t have the freedom to visit places as long as you wish.
 You could also consider doing a Nara Sightseeing Bus and getting the Nara Bus Pass if you wish to visit additional places that your sightseeing tour didn’t take you.